2 Meadow Farm Way, Norwell, MA 02061, USA

 These days, there isn’t much evidence on site of the Stetsons or any of the families who came after them.
 Forest and swamp now cover the farmland, although the occasional stone wall reminds the visitor of days past.
 It’s a lovely place to spend an hour or two.

 To get to Stetson Meadows, from River Street in Norwell, turn onto Stetson Shrine Lane.
 The paved road ends in a cul de sac.
-Continue on Meadows Farm Way, which is unpaved, for a half mile or so to get to the conservation area’s parking lot.
+Continue on Meadow Farm Way, which is unpaved, for a half mile or so to get to the conservation area’s parking lot.
 From there, cross the dirt road, and head downhill, along the meadow, toward the river.
 You’ll see a sign for the River Loop on the right.
 Follow the River Loop all the way around, and then continue downhill to the picnic area and the River Trail.
-Then follow the River Trail along the water and across Meadows Farm Way.
+Then follow the River Trail along the water and across Meadow Farm Way.
 You can access Twin Pines Trail from there, which you can either follow back to the parking lot, or extend your visit with a circuit of the loop of Stetson and Haskins Trails, another mile–plus through the woods.

 Stetson Meadows borders private property in several places.
 It is important to be mindful of this, and remain on established trails.
-I recommend downloading the map/property guide
+We recommend downloading the map/property guide.

 Habitats and Wildlife

-Stetson Meadows is a classic example of a White Pine-Oak Forest.
+Stetson Meadows is a classic example of a white pine-oak forest.
 Among the pines and oaks is a considerable amount of low-lying shrubbery, including low-bush blueberry, huckleberry, mountain laurel and sheep laurel.
 There is also a lot of moss and some holly.
-Abundant wildlife make their home in the Stetson Meadows because of the mix of habitats and the sizable acreage.
+Abundant wildlife make their home in Stetson Meadows because of the mix of habitats and the sizable acreage.
 Watch for northern harriers in the winter.
 Also of interest are a few intriguing glacial erratic boulders along the trail.

 Historic Site: No